lj020326/ansible-datacenter/docs/test-driven-development/test-driven-infrastructure-ansible-molecule-and-testinfra.md

 # Test-driven infrastructure development with Ansible & Molecule

-So you´re doing Infrastructure-as-Code?
+So you're doing Infrastructure-as-Code?
 Sure.
 But have you ever heard of test-driven development (TDD)?
-It´s that dev team thing, right?
+It's that dev team thing, right?
 Hell no!
 It should be equally important to infrastructure coding.

 ## Ansible & Molecule – blog series